Meet the Coaches

 The following season (2021-2022), the Storm won both the regular season and Region X Tournament/District Tournament and advanced to the National Championship game in Danville, Illinois for the second year in a row.
 The Storm finished the regular season with a final national ranking of #2 in the country.
 The Davidson-Davie men’s basketball team is the only basketball team in the history of Region X to ever play in the national championship game in back-to-back years.
 The Storm finished with another amazing overall record of 33-3 during the 2021-2022 season.

 Ridge and his coaching staff continue to bring in quality players and get them to buy into the team concept.
 Ridge and his staff have produced seven All-Americans, four Region X Players of the Year and three Region X Freshman of the Year award winners in the thirteen years of the program’s existence.
-Ridge was named the Region X Coach of the Year four consecutive times, and also the District VII Coach of the Year in 2010, 2011, 2016, 2017, 2020, 2021 & 2022.
-Ridge was named the Region X coach of the year 10 times during a fifteen-year period.
+Ridge was named the Region X Coach of the Year four consecutive times, and also the District VII Coach of the Year in 2010, 2011, 2016, 2017, 2020, 2021, 2022 & 2023.
+Ridge was named the Region X coach of the year 10 times during a sixteen-year period.

 After graduating from Ledford (NC) High School where he played varsity basketball for three years, Ridge attended the University of North Carolina at Chapel Hill and graduated in 1996 with a bachelor’s degree in secondary mathematics education.
 Ridge also completed his master’s degree (through the University of Phoenix) in Curriculum & Instruction in October 2012.
 He played two seasons on the Tar Heels’ junior varsity men’s basketball team before spending his final two seasons as the team’s student assistant coach under Phil Ford and Dave Hanners.